-The Eastside Greenway Alliance is a coalition of nonprofit organizations partnering to advocate transformation of the Eastside Rail Corridor to include a multi-use trail and linear park.
+The Eastside Greenway Alliance is a coalition of nonprofit organizations partnering to advocate for the Eastrail—former Eastside Rail Corridor—to become an end-to-end multi-use trail and linear park.

 “Momentum is building around the transformative potential of the Eastside Rail Corridor.
 The engagement of public and private entities around the corridor is a testament to the desire to create an accessible corridor that helps improve the quality of life of the region.”